-As creative director of Gucci, Frida Giannini’s strong design aesthetic, drawn from the archives of the storied label’s rich history and re-imagined for a modern audience, has helped grow the brand to a $2.8 billion business that operates over 250 stores worldwide.
+The former creative director of Gucci, Frida Giannini’s strong design aesthetic, drawn from the archives of the storied label’s rich history and re-imagined for a modern audience, helped grow the brand into a commercial powerhouse.

 An alumnus of Rome’s Fashion Academy, Giannini began her career apprenticing for a small ready-to-wear house before joining Fendi in 1997 as design assistant.
 Shortly after being promoted to designer of Fendi’s leather goods in 2000, Giannini transferred to Gucci as design director of the label’s handbag line.
-She was appointed the creative director of accessories in 2004, where the gifted designer assumed control of Gucci’s handbag’s, eyewear, jewellery and silk gifts lines.
+She was appointed the creative director of accessories in 2004.

 In February 2013 Giannini established the Chime for Change organisation in collaboration with Salma Hayek and Beyonce Knowles.
-Actively involved in several charitable organisations including the Kering Foundation for Women’s Dignity and Rights, Giannini’s also plays an integral role Gucci’s partnership with Unicef and in 2011 was awarded the inaugural ‘Woman of Compassion’ award by the US Fund for Unicef.
+Actively involved in several charitable organisations including the Kering Foundation for Women’s Dignity and Rights, Giannini also played an integral role in Gucci’s partnership with Unicef.

 The recipient of a Design Star’ honour from Fashion Group International, Giannini has also been awarded La Lupa Capitalina by the former mayor of Rome, Gianni Alemanno, and in 2013 was the subject of a documentary film "The Director," produced by James Franco and Christina Voros, which followed Giannini’s artistic process as she prepared for catwalk shows and launches.